Dell Technologies (NYSE:DELL) PT Raised to $100.00 at Deutsche Bank Aktiengesellschaft

-Dell Technologies (NYSE:DELL) had its target price lifted by equities research analysts at Deutsche Bank Aktiengesellschaft from $94.00 to $100.00 in a research report issued on Wednesday, The Fly reports.
-The firm presently has a “buy” rating on the technology company’s stock.
-Deutsche Bank Aktiengesellschaft’s price target would indicate a potential upside of 11.76% from the stock’s current price.
+Dell Technologies (NYSE:DELL) had its price objective hoisted by analysts at Deutsche Bank Aktiengesellschaft from $94.00 to $100.00 in a research note issued to investors on Tuesday, Benzinga reports.
+The firm currently has a “buy” rating on the technology company’s stock.
+Deutsche Bank Aktiengesellschaft’s price target suggests a potential upside of 7.67% from the company’s current price.

-Other analysts have also issued research reports about the company.
-Raymond James upped their price objective on Dell Technologies from $85.00 to $92.00 and gave the stock an “outperform” rating in a research report on Thursday, March 4th.
-Morgan Stanley increased their target price on shares of Dell Technologies from $95.00 to $98.00 and gave the stock an “overweight” rating in a research note on Thursday, March 4th.
-The Goldman Sachs Group upgraded shares of Dell Technologies from a “neutral” rating to a “buy” rating and raised their price objective for the company from $68.00 to $96.00 in a research report on Tuesday, February 2nd.
-Credit Suisse Group raised their price objective on shares of Dell Technologies from $70.00 to $80.00 and gave the company a “neutral” rating in a research report on Thursday, March 4th.
-Finally, Cowen increased their target price on shares of Dell Technologies from $73.00 to $79.00 and gave the company a “market perform” rating in a report on Friday, February 26th.
-One analyst has rated the stock with a sell rating, six have issued a hold rating and eleven have issued a buy rating to the company.
-The company has a consensus rating of “Buy” and an average price target of $78.21.
+Several other equities analysts have also recently issued reports on the company.
+Argus began coverage on Dell Technologies in a research report on Wednesday, January 20th.
+They issued a “buy” rating on the stock.
+Cowen boosted their target price on Dell Technologies from $73.00 to $79.00 and gave the stock a “market perform” rating in a research report on Friday, February 26th.
+Raymond James boosted their target price on Dell Technologies from $85.00 to $92.00 and gave the stock an “outperform” rating in a research report on Thursday, March 4th.
+The Goldman Sachs Group upgraded Dell Technologies from a “neutral” rating to a “buy” rating and boosted their target price for the stock from $68.00 to $96.00 in a research report on Tuesday, February 2nd.
+Finally, Morgan Stanley boosted their target price on Dell Technologies from $98.00 to $107.00 and gave the stock an “overweight” rating in a research report on Thursday, April 8th.
+One investment analyst has rated the stock with a sell rating, six have issued a hold rating and eleven have issued a buy rating to the company’s stock.
+The stock presently has an average rating of “Buy” and a consensus price target of $78.68.

-Dell Technologies (NYSE:DELL) last issued its earnings results on Thursday, February 25th.
-The technology company reported $2.70 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $2.19 by $0.51.
+Dell Technologies (NYSE:DELL) last issued its quarterly earnings results on Thursday, February 25th.
+The technology company reported $2.70 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $2.19 by $0.51.
+The firm had revenue of $26.15 billion for the quarter, compared to analysts’ expectations of $24.48 billion.
 Dell Technologies had a return on equity of 124.18% and a net margin of 2.63%.
-The business had revenue of $26.15 billion for the quarter, compared to analysts’ expectations of $24.48 billion.
-On average, sell-side analysts expect that Dell Technologies will post 6.25 EPS for the current year.
+Sell-side analysts anticipate that Dell Technologies will post 6.25 earnings per share for the current year.

 Dell Technologies Inc designs, develops, manufactures, markets, sells, and support IT hardware, software, and services solutions worldwide.
 It operates through three segments: Infrastructure Solutions Group (ISG), Client Solutions Group (CSG), and VMware.
 The ISG segment provides traditional and next-generation storage solutions; and rack, blade, tower, and hyperscale servers.